kuijjerlab/PySNAIL/docs/source/manual.rst

 Sample from GaussianMixtureModels
 ---------------------------------
 Please execute this after :code:`analysis.correct()`.
-The first element in the returned tuple is the sampling expression value, while the second element denote the labels.
+The first element in the returned tuple is the sampling expression value, while the second element denotes the labels.

 .. code-block:: python